Medically reviewed by Drugs.com. Last updated on Jul 22, 2021.

 The concomitant use of Vimovo with any dose of a non-aspirin NSAID should be avoided due to the potential for increased risk of adverse reactions.

-Published observational studies suggest that PPI therapy like Vimovo may be associated with an increased risk of Clostridium difficile associated diarrhea, especially in hospitalized patients.
+Published observational studies suggest that proton pump inhibitor (PPI) therapy like Vimovo may be associated with an increased risk of Clostridium difficile associated diarrhea, especially in hospitalized patients.
 This diagnosis should be considered for diarrhea that does not improve [see Adverse Reactions (6.2)].

 Interaction with Clopidogrel

 Avoid concomitant use of esomeprazole with clopidogrel.
 Clopidogrel is a prodrug.
 Inhibition of platelet aggregation by clopidogrel is entirely due to an active metabolite.
 The metabolism of clopidogrel to its active metabolite can be impaired by use with concomitant medications, such as esomeprazole, that inhibit CYP2C19 activity.
 Concomitant use of clopidogrel with 40 mg esomeprazole reduces the pharmacological activity of clopidogrel.
-When using esomeprazole, a component of Vimovo, consider alternative anti-platelet therapy [see Drug Interactions (7.16) and Pharmacokinetics (12.3)]
+When using esomeprazole, a component of Vimovo, consider alternative anti-platelet therapy [see Drug Interactions (7), Clinical Pharmacology (12.3)].

 Hypomagnesemia, symptomatic and asymptomatic, has been reported rarely in patients treated with PPIs for at least three months, in most cases after a year of therapy.
 Serious adverse events include tetany, arrhythmias, and seizures.
 In most patients, treatment of hypomagnesemia required magnesium replacement and discontinuation of the PPI.